-Dried fruit is an incredibly healthy and convenient way to nourish your body while on the go.
-All of the dried fruit products we carry are certified organic/non-GMO, wheat-free, sulfite-free, and are often ordered directly from the organic farms that grow them.
+Dried fruit is a healthy and convenient way to nourish your body while on the go.
+All of the dried fruit products we carry are certified organic & non-GMO, wheat-free, sulfite-free, and contain no preservatives.
+Whenever possible we ordered directly from the organic farms where they are grown and dried.

 If you are looking for a dried fruit that is not listed on our website, please contact us and we will do our very best to source it for you.